Tips: Once You Have Loans

 There are several kinds of federal student loan discharge.
 “Discharge” means you are no longer required to make payments on your student loans due to certain circumstances.
 For example, you may be eligible for a kind of federal student loan forgiveness called “borrower defense” if you took out loans to attend a school that misled you about your likelihood of finding a job or obtaining certification or licensure in your field of study, the school’s graduation rates, earnings after graduation, or the cost of education at the school.
 If your college or career school closed while you were enrolled or soon after you left school, you may qualify for a “closed school discharge” of your federal student loans.
 Other forms of discharge include Ability to Benefit Discharge, Total and Permanent Disability Discharge, and more.
 You may want to seek legal assistance with your application for loan discharge.

-The State offers other loan forgiveness programs for those in certain professions who qualify.
+New York State offers other loan payment assistance programs for those in certain professions who qualify.

-There is also the New York State Get on Your Feet Program, which offers up to 24 months of loan forgiveness to New York residents who earned an undergraduate degree from a New York State college or university December 2014 or after, have an adjusted gross income of less than $50,000, and meet other eligibility requirements.
+There is also the New York State Get on Your Feet Program.
+Under the Program, New York State will make student loan payments directly to your loan servicer for up to 24 months.
+To qualify, you must be a New York resident who earned an undergraduate degree from a New York State college or university December 2014 or after, have an adjusted gross income of less than $50,000, and meet other eligibility requirements.
 Learn more at hesc.ny.gov.

-Federal Student Loan Holders Seeking An Income-Driven Repayment Plan
+Federal Student Loan Borrowers Seeking An Income-Driven Repayment Plan

 You may be eligible to make payments based on your income.

-• You may be able to consolidate your Perkins and Federal Family Education Loan (FFEL) loans to qualify for an income-driven repayment plan such as Pay As You Earn (PAYE) or Revised Pay As You Earn (REPAYE).
+• You may be able to consolidate your Perkins and Federal Family Education Loan (FFEL) loans to qualify for an income-driven repayment plan such as Pay As You Earn (PAYE) or SAVE.

 If you are considering refinancing your federal student loan into a private student loan: